13.6 million people are in need of humanitarian assistance in Syria, including 6.3 million IDPs.?

 INFORM measures Syria's risk of humanitarian crisis and disaster to be very high, at 6.9/10.
 The intensity of highly violent conflict in the country is of particular concern . ?

 17/09: Russia, Iran, and Turkey have planned to post observers on the edge of the de-escalation zone in Idlib governorate.
 The area is largely controlled by Hayat Tahrir al-Sham (HTS).
 As a result, Turkey has moved 80 military vehicles close to the border with Idlib.??

 Protection: 13.5 million people, including 6 million children, are estimated to be in need of protection assistance.

 Health: only 43% of facilities are fully operating.
 95% of people lack access to adequate healthcare.
 The conflict has significantly damaged health facilities, and fuel shortages further hamper access to health services.

 Information Gaps and needs

 There is very limited information on many areas where there are ongoing clashes. ?
-This includes ar Raqqa – where around 100,000 are feared to live under severe conditions.
+This includes ar Raqqa city and other IS-held areas.
 Lack of access, and fear of reprisals from the population, are driving factors in this lack of information.